gabimoncha/cursor-rules-cli/docs/CURSOR_RULES_GUIDE.md

-# Comprehensive Guide to Using Cursor Rules (Made with AI, dogfooding `cursor-rules`)
+# Comprehensive Guide to Using Cursor Rules
+> Made with ❤️ in Cursor IDE, dogfooding `cursor-rules`

 This guide provides detailed information on how to create, configure, and use Cursor rules effectively to enhance AI assistance in your projects.